mimblewimble/grin/doc/pruning.md

 ## Validation of Fully Pruned State

-Pruning needs to remove as much data as possible while keeping all the guarantees of a full MimbleWimble-style validation.
+Pruning needs to remove as much data as possible while keeping all the guarantees of a full Mimblewimble-style validation.
 This is necessary to keep a pruning node state's sane, but also on first fast sync, where only the minimum amount of data is sent to a new node.